minvws/nl-kat-coordination/docs/source/technical_design/nginx.rst

     }

 With this, we have set up minimal things for OpenKAT.
-Much more is possible, but this is the minimum we need to use OpenKAT properly. we assume that OpenKAT listens on the server to port 8000, you could check this by doing 'wget -O- localhost:8000' it should show you some html output.
+Much more is possible, but this is the minimum we need to use OpenKAT properly. we assume that OpenKAT listens on the server to port 8000, you could check this by doing `wget -O- localhost:8000` it should show you some html output.

 Logging
 =======